KippAD/html-css-project/README.md

 ## **Brief**

-The Pizza Brothers website is a business sit for a italian food truck business based in Brighton.
-The business is a young and growing operation with a local customer base, but the ownes have aspirations of expanding their business and believe that building an online presence will aid them in doing so.
+The Pizza Brothers website is a business site for an Italian food truck business based in Brighton.
+The business is a young and growing operation with a local customer base, but the owners have aspirations of expanding their business and believe that building an online presence will aid them in doing so.

 [Link to the live site](https://kippad.github.io/html-css-project/)